Code of conduct

 To enable members to conduct themselves properly in the performance of their professional duties, the Institute is obliged to provide a Code of Professional Conduct to lay down, both for its members and for the general public, the ethical standards by which its members should abide.
 The Code will apply to all its members, irrespective of their grade, the professional role they fulfil or the country in which they practise.
 The Code contains, first of all, the specific rules of conduct to which members must adhere.
 The rules cover, in plain language, those basic things that members must do.
 Where appropriate, there are Guidance Notes to help members interpret and apply the rules.
 The Guidance Notes do cover the main areas of professional activity in which members are likely to be involved.
 An act which seriously breaches one of the Guidance Notes will probably breach the Rule for Professional Conduct to which the Guidance Note applies.

 Further, more general guidance can be sought from the ‘Good Practice Advice’.
-This is given in a series of guides published by the Engineering Council to support professional engineers and technicians in meeting their professional obligations; the Institute endorses this as being applicable to all practitioners within its membership.
+This is given in a series of guides published by the Engineering Council to support professional engineers and technicians in meeting their professional obligations; the Institute endorses this as being applicable to all practitioners within its membership regardless of whether they are engineers or not.
 This includes a Guide on Whistleblowing, which should be read alongside the Code of Conduct.
 The latest versions of these guides can be downloaded at the bottom of the page.
 A member will not be considered to have breached the Rules for Professional Conduct solely because they have not followed the ‘Good Practice Advice’.

 Many, perhaps most members will pass through their professional lives without ever having to consider whether their actions are in accordance with the Code of Professional Conduct.
 However the Institute is anxious that any member, who is troubled by an ethical problem, particularly if they are worried about breaching the Rules for Professional Conduct, should be able to discuss their concerns with one or more of the senior members of the Institute.